 Previous Command Sergeant Majors of the 327th Infantry Regiment

-The Bastogne Brigade has embarked in an ambitious reserach program to recreate the historical record of SGM/CSM’s of the 327th Infantry from March 1942 to the present.
+The Bastogne Brigade has embarked in an ambitious research program to recreate the historical record of SGM/CSM’s of the 327th Infantry from March 1942 to the present.
 References from Pratt Museum, unit historical records, and most importantly, veterans and supporters of the Bastogne Brigade will make this project a success.
-If you have any information or corrections please contact 1LT Shaun Reynolds at [email protected], or mail information to:
+If you have any information or corrections please contact 1LT Shaun Reynolds at firstname.lastname@example.org, or mail information to:

 ATTN: 1st BDE S-5

 Bldg 3780, Indiana and 53rd St